HaticeDilmac/qrCode_brightness_settings/README.md

 # QRCode Screen Brightness Example

 This Flutter application demonstrates how to generate a QR code and control screen brightness based on navigation events.
+NOTE:Take the apk output of the code and test it on a real device, otherwise the virtual device will not give you the correct output.
 ## Description

 The app consists of a single page (`RouteAwarePage`) where a QR code is displayed with a URL link.
 The QR code leads to a shortened URL directing to a specific destination.
 As soon as this page is opened, the screen brightness automatically increases, thus solving the problem of not being able to read the code due to brightness during turnstile passages.